glurp/hma-gui/README.md

 based on Ruby, Gtk3, Ruiby (ruby dsl for gtk)

-login/apssword are not saved : you must edit them at each run...
+login/password are not saved : you must edit them at each run...

 Issues/TODO
 ===========

-* save parameters in crtpt form (?) : server provider, authentifications
+* save parameters in crytpted form (?) : server provider, authentifications
-* real detection on good  connection to hma ( geoip.hidemyass.com/ip do not work with ruby open-uri
+* real detection on good  connection to hma ( geoip.hidemyass.com/ip do not work with ruby open-uri)
 * icon, colors, styles in window...
-* openvpn  traces visibles in console window (PTY do not catch stderr...)

 Usage